ndom91/briefkasten/README.md

 ## 🔗 Bookmarklet

 You can copy this <a href='javascript:{(function(){ window.fetch("http://localhost:3000/api/bookmarks/new",{method:"POST",body:JSON.stringify({url:document.location.href,userId:"cl2z766os0010tfbh1lh04u3s",title:document.title})})})();}'>link</a> to your bookmarks bar, to add URLs to your instance!

+## ⚙ Browser Extension

+There is a companion browser extension in the works which you can use to add websites to your vault while browsing the web.
+It can be found at [ndom91/briefkasten-extension](https://github.com/ndom91/briefkasten-extension).
+It is currently not published on any of the Browser Extension Stores, but can be built locally and loaded as a development extension in any Chromium based browser.
+More details in that repository.

 ## 👷 Contributing